This Saran wrap ball game is a blast! It’s the perfect thing to add to your list for this holiday season.

 Perfect for adults and teens.

 You could even have a separate Saran wrap ball game going for the kids.
-I would not recommend combining the kids and adults – things get a little too competitive and it’s easier to shop if you do them separately.
+I would not recommend combining the kids and adults – things get a little too competitive and it’s easier to shop if you do the balls separately.

 - Plastic wrap